statsmodels/statsmodels/docs/source/statespace.rst

    dynamic_factor.DynamicFactor
    dynamic_factor.DynamicFactorResults

-For an example of the use of this model, see the :ref:`Dynamic Factor example notebook <statespace_dfm_coincident_notebook>` or the very brief code snippet below:
+For an example of the use of this model, see the `Dynamic Factor example notebook <examples/notebooks/generated/statespace_dfm_coincident_notebook.html>`__ or the very brief code snippet below:

 .. code-block:: python